 Take turns telling a story.
-Each person travelling gets to add a sentence until the story ends.
+Each person traveling gets to add a sentence until the story ends.
 For extra fun, use a set of cards with nouns on them.
 Choose 3 cards at the beginning of the story.
 These nouns must be included in the story.

 Use clipboards and paper or buy your children special blank notebooks.
 Allow their creativity to flow, drawing pictures and writing as they please.